American Indian Logo

 Biography

 Reyhner has written extensively on American Indian education and Indigenous language revitalization.
-His most recent book is Education and Language Restoration (2006).
-He is also co-author of American Indian Education: A History (2004) and Language and Literacy Teaching for Indigenous Education (2002), co-editor of Nurturing Native Languages (2003), Indigenous Languages Across the Community (2002), Learn in Beauty: Indigenous Education for a New Century (2000), and Revitalizing Indigenous Languages (1999), and editor of Teaching Indigenous Languages (1997), Teaching American Indian Students (1992), and Effective Language Education Practices (1990).
-He has also written over 50 book chapters and articles.
+His edited books include Honoring Our Students, Honoring Our Teachers, Honoring Our Elders, Honoring Our Children, and Honoring Our Heritage, all published by Northern Arizona University and Teaching Indigenous Students: Honoring Place, Community, and Culture and Teaching American Indian Students published by the University of Oklahoma Press.
+His ohter co-authored, edited and co-edited books include Education and Language Restoration, American Indian Education: A History, Language and Literacy Teaching for Indigenous Education, Indigenous Language Revitalization: Encouragement, Guidance & Lessons Learned, Nurturing Native Languages, Indigenous Languages Across the Community, Learn in Beauty: Indigenous Education for a New Century, Revitalizing Indigenous Languages, Teaching Indigenous Languages, and Effective Language Education Practices.
+He has also written over 70 book chapters and articles.
 He was a facilitator at the First Annual Stabilizing Indigenous Languages Symposium at Northern Arizona University in 1994 and co-chaired the Fourth and Eighth Annual Stabilizing Indigenous Languages Symposia at Northern Arizona University in 1997 and 2001.
 He currently is the coordinator for the Symposia Steering Committee.

-Reyhner edits a column on Issues in Indigenous Education for NABE News published by the National Association for Bilingual Education and is on the editorial boards of the History of Education Quarterly and Bilingual Research Journal and the review panel for the Journal of American Indian Education.
-He has served on the Multicultural Advisory Board for McDougal Littell and as a reviewer for the Equity & Excellence, Bilingual Research Journal, Choice, Language & Education, Anthropology & Education, Canadian Journal of Native Studies, Canadian Journal of Native Education, American Educational Research Journal, American Indian Quarterly, Teaching Education, Journal of Professional Studies, National Clearinghouse for Bilingual Education, Cambridge University Press, University of Oklahoma Press, Lawrence Erlbaum, and Longman.
+Reyhner is on the editorial board of the Journal of American Indian Education.
+He has served on the Multicultural Advisory Board for McDougal Littell and as a reviewer for Equity & Excellence, Bilingual Research Journal, Choice, Language & Education, Anthropology & Education, Canadian Journal of Native Studies, Canadian Journal of Native Education, American Educational Research Journal, American Indian Quarterly, Teaching Education, Journal of Professional Studies, National Clearinghouse for Bilingual Education, Cambridge University Press, University of Oklahoma Press, University of Nebraska Press, Lawrence Erlbaum, and Longman.
 He has also given over 100 workshops, presentations, and speeches at regional, national, and international conferences.
+For more information on Dr. Reyhner you can go to https://jan.ucc.nau.edu/~jar/SILL/SILL2.pdf

 books | articles | columns | contact | index | résumé | home